Racial segregation in the United States: Contemporary

 The desire of some whites to avoid having their children attend integrated schools has been a factor in white flight to the suburbs, and in the foundation of numerous segregation academies and private schools which most African-American students, though technically permitted to attend, are unable to afford.
 Recent studies in San Francisco showed that groups of homeowners tended to self-segregate to be with people of the same education level and race.
 By 1990, the legal barriers enforcing segregation had been mostly replaced by indirect factors, including the phenomenon where whites pay more than blacks to live in predominantly white areas.
 The residential and social segregation of whites from blacks in the United States creates a socialization process that limits whites' chances for developing meaningful relationships with blacks and other minorities.
 The segregation experienced by whites from blacks fosters segregated lifestyles and leads them to develop positive views about themselves and negative views about blacks.

 Segregation affects people from all social classes.
 For example, a survey conducted in 2000 found that middle-income, suburban Blacks live in neighborhoods with many more whites than do poor, inner-city blacks.
 But their neighborhoods are not the same as those of whites having the same socioeconomic characteristics; and, in particular, middle-class blacks tend to live with white neighbors who are less affluent than they are.
 While, in a significant sense, they are less segregated than poor blacks, race still powerfully shapes their residential options.

-The number of hypersegregated inner-cities is now beginning to decline.
-By reviewing census data, Rima Wilkes and John Iceland found that nine metropolitan areas that had been hypersegregated in 1990 were not by 2000.
-Only two new cities, Atlanta and Mobile, Alabama, became hypersegregated over the same time span.
-This points toward a trend of greater integration across most of the United States.
+The number of hyper segregated inner-cities is now beginning to decline.
+By reviewing census data, Rima Wilkes and John Iceland found that nine metropolitan areas that had been hyper segregated in 1990 were not by 2000.
+Only two new cities, Atlanta and Mobile, Alabama, became hyper segregated over the same time span.
+These points toward a trend of greater integration across most of the United States.